Bangladesh FX reserves hit record, top $33 bln

-DHAKA, June 22 Bangladesh's foreign exchange reserves crossed $33 billion for the first time, the central bank said on Thursday, thanks to steady garment exports.
+DHAKA, June 22 (Reuters) - Bangladesh's foreign exchange reserves crossed $33 billion for the first time, the central bank said on Thursday, thanks to steady garment exports.

 The reserves are sufficient to cover about 10 months' worth of imports, and are about $4 billion higher than a year ago.